Always do your research before buying or hiring a car. Knowing your rights and asking some key questions can help avoid problems.

-Sellers and manufacturers must not mislead you about a vehicle’s make, price, quality or performance.
-The car must be fit for the purpose you explained to the seller and match descriptions and the demonstration model.
+Sellers and manufacturers must not mislead you about a vehicle’s make, price, quality, fuel consumption or performance.
+The car must be of acceptable quality, fit for the purpose you explained to the seller and match descriptions and the demonstration model.

 If you discover a problem that fails one or more of the consumer guarantees, you may be entitled to a repair, replacement or refund.
 You can go back to the salesperson and explain the problem.
 The seller must assist you and cannot tell you to contact the manufacturer.